device42/device42-docs/docs/auto-discovery/using-apis-for-custom-auto-discovery.md

 title: "Using APIs for Custom Autodiscovery"
 sidebar_position: 34
 ---
-If you find you need autodiscovery methods that aren't provided by Device42, you can create your own autodiscovery tools that use Device42 APIs to load data into a Device42 instance.
+If you need autodiscovery methods that aren't provided by Device42, you can create your own autodiscovery tools that use Device42 APIs to load data into a Device42 instance.

 Device42 provides several [sample scripts](https://github.com/device42/Device42-AutoDiscovery-Scripts) you can use as a basis for custom autodiscovery tools, including the following: